We’ve all heard it: “It’s just a habit.”

 Were you using it to manage stress?

-To unwind?
 To quiet a restless mind?

-To handle the constant pressure to perform?
+To survive the pressure to perform?

-You’re Not Alone—and You’re Not Stuck
+You’re Not Alone, and You’re Not Stuck

 You’re not stuck because you’re weak.